agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 We were having some discussions with ArviZ developers about incorporating the variables domain into the `InferenceData` object so that ArviZ can automatically detect if the variable is circular and proceed accordingly.
 This would be very convenient for plotting circular variables.

-Here's one of the first plots I obtained:
+Here's an example of a circular histogram:

 ```python
 az.plot_dist(torsionals.posterior.tors, is_circular=True, kind='hist')